bitcoinfacts/glacierprotocol.github.io/_docs/deposit/generate-cold-storage-data.md

            QR code for cold storage address in address.png QR code for redemption script in redemption.png</pre>

-    1. Verify the integrity of the cold storage data.
+    1. Verify the integrity of the cold storage data:
         1. **On the Q2 computer**, repeat step (c) above.
         1. Verify that the output of GlacierScript shown in the terminal window is identical on both computers: